Championed a global movement

 Evaluate and adapt: The group regularly assesses the effectiveness of their actions and makes adjustments as needed, ensuring continual improvement.

-Reduces Mortality Rates: Our groups see significant reductions in both maternal and neonatal mortality.
+Reduces Mortality Rates: Our groups saw significant reductions in both maternal and neonatal mortality.

 Cost-Effective Solution: As it relies on behaviour change through community meetings, groups have a large mortality impact and a low cost per individual taking part.